Extra TopicsDeep Dive

 The Geiger-Muller (GM) Tube

 This deep dive covers The Geiger-Muller (GM) Tube within Radiation Detection for GCSE Physics.
 Revise Radiation Detection in Extra Topics for GCSE Physics with 13 exam-style questions and 11 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 2 of 12 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position